ronaldoussoren/pyobjc/pyobjc/Examples/Twisted/WebServicesTool-CocoaBindings/README.txt

 - well, it no longer demonstrates how to use multi-threading

 To run the demo:
-python buildapp.py build
+python setup.py py2app
-open build/Web\ Services\ Tool.app
+open dist/Web\ Services\ Tool.app

 bob@redivi.com